21prompts/holler/PROMPTS.md

 - The app is not responsive.
 Let's fix this by adding a media query for mobile devices.
 - We need to try starting the audio context only after first interaction with the app.
 We will fix this with two paths:
   - If user is logged in, show a "Start" button in a modal dialog.
 Here, use the click event to start the audio context.

+## Prompt 3

+The login and register buttons   have stopped working, let's investogate what happened and fix it.